New Report Claims Les Moonves Forced Oral Sex On Actress, Putting His $120 Million Severance Package At Risk

 — Jim Windolf (@jimwindolf) November 28, 2018

-It was not immediately clear what stipulations CBS may have placed on the $120 million payment for Les Moonves, and the company did not comment for the New York Times article.
+It was not immediately clear what stipulations CBS may have placed on the $120 million payment for Les Moonves, and the company did not comment on the New York Times article.